 So if you have money in a typical savings account, no matter the amount — $1,000?
 Great! $10,000 or more?
 Spectacular! — you can have that money work much harder for you.

 The best part?
 You don’t have to do anything besides moving your account to an online bank’s high-interest savings account.

-How to specifically earn more money for nothing
+High-Interest Online Savings Account: How to earn more money (for nothing)

 Take Bank of America, for example.
 Their current savings interest rate (or “APY,” short for “annual percentage yield”) is around .03% to .05%, depending on the savings amount or program you’re in, so let’s meet in the middle and go with a .04% annual interest rate for this example.